WILD. ANCIENT. PHENOMENAL.

 See Australia’s only deciduous native beech transform a Mount Field mountainside

 Watch the mountains shimmer in golden autumn colour.
 In late April and May the leaves of Tasmania’s deciduous beech, also known as the fagus, turn bright autumn tones of red, yellow, orange and gold, before dropping.
-Watching the “turning of the fagus” is a highly anticipated pilgrimage for many - pack your walking boots to catch the colours in Mount Field and Cradle Mountain-Lake St Clair national parks.
+The “turning of the fagus” is a highly anticipated pilgrimage for many - pack your walking boots to catch the colours in Mount Field and Cradle Mountain-Lake St Clair national parks.

 Star light, star bright